Table of Contents

 - Test Data Management: Managing test data is crucial for comprehensive testing.
 Ensuring the availability of the right data sets, data privacy, and compliance with regulations pose additional challenges.
 TEMS should include provisions for efficient test data management to avoid bottlenecks in the testing process.

-Automation Framework for Environment Management
+Automation Framework Test Environment for Software Testing

 - Environment Provisioning and Configuration: Automation streamlines the process of setting up and configuring environments.
 It enables quick and accurate provisioning of necessary hardware, software, and network configurations required for testing.